sschecht13/NodeACS-MessageBoard-Demo/README.md

 	- Route callbacks are looked for using the following theme: "callback" : "myRouteFile#myRouteCallbackFunction"

 	Objects in the "filters" array will be executed in order BEFORE any "routes", they always use the "all" method
  		- meaning they will match any method

 A live version of this app is available at

 Written by:
-Sam Schechter
+Sam Schechter,
 Clearly Innovative